-The Department of Political Science places a premium on experiential learning, especially through student internships.
 Political Science majors are required to complete at least one internship that relates to their course of study during their time at Linfield.
-In this more pragmatic setting, students are able to apply their coursework to the “real world,” develop further their professional skills in an area of potential career interest, and begin developing a network for after they graduate.
+In this pragmatic setting, students are able to apply their coursework in a real world situation to further develop their professional skills in areas of potential career interest, and begin developing a network for after they graduate.
 Students are able to conduct internships in a range of areas, including:

 Political science majors also have the opportunity to participate in the American University Semester in Washington DC program.
 For more information, please click here.